Hallux Rigidus and Hallux Limitus are terms that refer to different stages of the same foot problem.

 · Age-related changes of the big toe joint, or osteoarthritis.
 Osteoarthritis, or degenerative joint disease, is the most common form of arthritis that affects human beings.
 It is due to the normal wear and tear that our joints undergo during our lifetime.
 This disease produces a gradual deterioration of the joint cartilage throughout our entire body, including the big toe joint.
 The saying is true: "If you live long enough, you will develop osteoarthritis."

 As we age, and osteoarthritis sets in, we begin to notice stiffness, swelling, and a little pain in all of our joints.
 One of the most common sites that this occurs in is the big toe joint.
 As osteoarthritis progresses, and the cartilage in the big toe joint deteriorates more, we begin to notice more and more of the symptoms of Hallux Limitus at first, and Hallux Rigidus later on.
-As mentioned earlier, this problem often manifests in younger patients due to athletic injury or even something as simple as dropping something on the affected area.

 · Hereditary Defects are those defects that we are born with, which predisposes us to Hallux Limitus/Rigidus: